war/asset-loading/README.md

 gl_Position = projMatrix * viewMatrix * modelMatrix * vec4(vertPos.xyz, 1.f);
 ```

-Since the fragment shader needs the UV's, vertex coordinates, vertex normals, tangent, bitangent and perpendicular normal vectors for lighting and normal mapping, it is more performant to partially calculate some of these vectors in the vertex shader and send them to the fragment shader (since vertex shaders run for every vertex and not every fragment, which means much less cycles and more optimized):
+Since the fragment shader needs the UV's, vertex coordinates, vertex normals, tangent, bitangent, and perpendicular normal vectors for lighting and normal mapping, it is more performant to partially calculate some of these vectors in the vertex shader and send them to the fragment shader (since vertex shaders run for every vertex and not every fragment, which means less cycles and thus more optimized):

 ```glsl
 //output uv's